31 May See Progress

 See how things have improved in your relationships.
-With whom do you feel friendlier or closer or more trusting today than a year ago?
+To whom do you feel friendlier or closer or more trusting today than a year ago?
 And what’s gotten better in a different sense: stepping back from people who don’t treat you that well?

 Recognize the sincere intentions, good efforts, and growing abilities in children you raise or teach, and in the people with whom you live and work.

 Consider our sweet, soft planet.
 Given your values, what’s gotten better over the past 20 years?
 50?
 100?
 1000?
 10,000 years?
 Sure, we face unprecedented challenges.
 But all the major problems our ancestors had to solve were by definition unprecedented when they first appeared!

 Would you rather deal with our global issues today . . . or – looking farther and farther back in time – with Dickensian levels of poverty and misery throughout the 19th century; with millennia of feudal lords, widespread slavery, and commonplace abuse of women and children; or with pervasive hunger and pain and violence in hunter-gatherer bands in which, as Thomas Hobbes put it, life was usually “nasty, brutish, and short”?